 The single most important parameter for the cost and performance of the ILC is the accelerating gradient g.
 The TDR baseline value is an average gradient $g=31.5\,\mathrm{MV/m}$ for beam operation, with a $\pm 20\,\%$ gradient spread between individual cavities.
-Recent progress in R&D for high gradient cavities raises the hope to increase the gradient by $10\,\%$ to $g=35\,\mathrm{MV/m}$ , which would reduce the total cost of the 250 GeV accelerator by about $6\,\%$ .
+Recent progress in R&D for high gradient cavities raises the hope to increase the gradient by $10\,\%$ to $g=35\,\mathrm{MV/m}$, which would reduce the total cost of the 250 GeV accelerator by about $6\,\%$.
 To achieve the desired gradient in beam operation, the gradient achieved in the low-power vertical test (mass production acceptance test) is specified $10\,\%$ higher to allow for operational gradient overhead for low-level RF (LLRF) controls, as well as some degradation during cryomodule assembly (few MV/m).
 Section 4.3 discusses the evolution of achievable gradients have evolved over the past 50 years, and the prospects for further improvements.

 Gradient impact on costs: To the extent that the cost of cavities, cryomodules and tunnel infrastructure is independent of the achievable gradient, the investment cost per GeV of beam energy is inversely proportional to the average gradient achieved.
 This is the reason for the enormous cost saving potential from higher gradients.
 This effect is partially offset by two factors: the energy stored in the electromagnetic field of the cavity, and the dynamic heat load to the cavity from the electromagnetic field.
 These grow quadratically with the gradient for one cavity, and therefore linearly for a given beam energy.
 The electromagnetic energy stored in the cavity must be replenished by the RF source during the filling time that precedes the time when the RF is used to accelerate the beam passing through the cavity; this energy is lost after each pulse and thus reduces the overall efficiency and requires more or more powerful modulators and klystrons.
 The overall cryogenic load is dominated by the dynamic heat load from the cavities, and thus operation at higher gradient requires larger cryogenic capacity.
-Cost models that parametrise these effects indicate that the minimum of the investment cost per GeV beam energy lies at 50 or more GeV, depending on the relative costs of tunnel, SCRF infrastructure and cryo plants, and depending on the achievable $Q_0$ [31].
+Cost models that parametrise these effects indicate that the minimum of the investment cost per GeV beam energy lies at 50 or more GeV, depending on the relative costs of tunnel, SCRF infrastructure and cryo plants, and depending on the achievable Q_0 [47].
 Thus, the optimal gradient is significantly higher than the value of approximately 35 MV/m that is currently realistic; this emphasises the relevance of achieving higher gradients.

 It should be noted that in contrast to the initial investment, the operating costs rise when the gradient is increased, and this must be factored into the cost model.
+The reason for this is that the energy stored in the cavity, which is lost after each pulse, as well as the heat generated in the cavity walls rise with the square of the gradient, thus leading to a rise of electricity need with gradient that is linear to first order.

-Figure 4.4: Examples of the $Q_0$ ( $E{acc}$ ) curves of some of the best cavities, either treated at RI using "EP final", or at EZ using "BCP flash."
-[32, Fig. 19].
-Vendor "RI" employs a production process that closely follows the ILC specifications, with a final electropolishing step.
-The ILC gradient / $Q_0$ goals are overlaid.
+Figure 4.4: Examples of the Q_0 ($E{\rm acc}$) curves of some of the best cavities, either treated at RI using "EP final", or at EZ using "BCP flash."
+[48, Fig. 19].
+RI employs a production process that closely follows the ILC specifications, with a final electropolishing step.
+The ILC gradient / Q_0 goals are overlaid.